 Hawaiʻi’s Genuine Progress Indicator (HI GPI)

-The Genuine Progress Indicator (GPI) is an indicator of economic welfare representing the costs and benefits of economic activity.
-While GPI is expressed as a single annual number, it can be decomposed into its constituent parts, which consist of indicators related to the economy, as well as social and environmental change.
-Looking at total GPI from years 2000 to 2022, Hawaiʻi genuinely progressed on average 1.9 percent each year.
+The Genuine Progress Indicator (GPI) is an economic welfare indicator representing the costs and benefits of economic activity.
+While GPI is expressed as a single annual number, it can be decomposed into constituent parts, which consist of indicators related to the economy, as well as social and environmental change.
+Looking at total GPI from years 2000 to 2023, Hawaiʻi genuinely progressed on average 1.7 percent each year.
+Hawaiʻi’s GPI economic indicators progressed 1.4 percent each year.
+GPI’s social indicators progressed 1.4 percent each year, and GPI’s environment indicators progressed 0.6 percent each year.

 This site is designed with a navigation bar at the top of each page.
 Navigate by selecting the indicators of interest within the bar.
 The top row of the bar represents GPI = Economic Indicators + Social Indicators + Environmental Indicators.
 The bottom row represents GPI = PCE_ADJ + PP + KB + KH + KS – SC + KN – POL – DKN.
-Further details can be found at GPI Details and information on calculating GPI can be found here.
-Otherwise, all information can be found within the HI GPI report linked below.
+Further details at GPI Details and information on calculating GPI here.
+Otherwise, refer to the HI GPI report linked below.

 Report